 RAMSTEIN, Germany – A binational, Dutch-German Air and Missile Defence Task Force is deploying PATRIOT systems near Sliač airbase, Slovakia in April to reinforce NATO's defence capabilities on the Eastern flank following Russia's illegal invasion of Ukraine.

-After an official Invitation of the Slovakia Government and following a decision by the Governments of Germany and the Netherlands, additional PATRIOT systems are deploying to Slovakia, where they will to contribute to NATO's Integrated Air and Missile Defence System (IAMDS).
+After an official invitation of the Government of the Slovak Republic and following a decision by the governments of Germany and the Netherlands, additional PATRIOT systems are deploying to Slovakia, where they will contribute to NATO's Integrated Air and Missile Defence System (IAMDS).
 These ground-based defensive systems will strengthen the integrated shielding of NATO's borders and will protect Slovak populations and territory from missile threats.

 We are well prepared to strengthen the air defence of our ally Slovakia ... we will ensure the security and integrity of NATO airspace